HuaiyanRen/mixture_finder/README.md

 **This is an algorithm to find the optimal number of classes in mixture model.**

+### The algotithm is written as a function in python script. ###

+**Name:**

+optimize_classes()

+**Parameters of function:**

+*file_position*: cmd statement that open (should include 'cd' comment) the folder including sequence file.
+Use ' \ '.

+*iqtree_position*: the folder including iqtree files (iqtree2, iqtree2-click, libiomp5md.dll).
+Use '/'.
+(I am windows user.)

+*file_name*: the name of sequence file.

+*score_type*: '(AIC)', '(AICc)', '(BIC)'

+*repeats*: the times of fitting the model in each step.

+**Return:**

+*The optimal numbers of classes* and *the full model*.

+**Version:**

+Now, it is version 4:  *mixture_finder/1_multiple_optimisations/scripts/algorithm_ver4.py*

+### function structure ###

-1. Start with class 1, find the best (lowest AIC or BIC score) model.
+1. Start with class 1.

+   - try all submodels of GTR model, choose the one with the lowest score.

-2. Add a class, find the best model in the new class, which give the lowest score to full model.
+2. Add a new class.

-   - If the new score is lower than previous, keep the new model.

-     - Fix the new model, go back and check whether there will be a lower score by changing the model in previous classes.
-Keep model with the lowest score.
+   - try all submodels of GTR model in the new class, choose the one with the new lowest score.
-     - Go back to step 2.

-   - If the new score is higher than previous, keep the previous model, go to step 3.
+      - if the new score is lower than the last one:

+         - keep the newly added class fixed and try to change the class 1 by all submodels of GTR model.

+         - if there is a lower score, change the submodel in class 1 to corresponding sbumodel.

+            - if the class 1 is changed, then do these changing to class 2,3..., until there is no change or we've changed all previous classes.

+   - repeat step 2 until the score increases by adding a new class.

-3. Conclude current model, this is the optimal mixture model.
+3. Conclude the results and return.

+**NOTICE**

+The parameters that including commandline should be carefully checked.

+In each repeatition, the lowest score will be choose.
+Repeatition aims to reducing random error of running IQ-TREE.

+The python module *os* and *numpy* are used in this function.

+This function includes some sub functions.

+## Logs ##

 #### Mar 4th, 2020